cortexlabs/cortex/docs/deployments/system-packages.md

   ...
 ```

-*Note: for [TensorFlow Predictors](#tensorflow-predictor), two containers run together serve predictions: one which runs your Predictor code (`cortexlabs/tf-api`), and TensorFlow Serving which loads the SavedModel (`cortexlabs/tf-serve[-gpu]`).
-There's a 2nd available field `tf_serve_image` that can be used to override the TensorFlow Serving image.
-The default image (`cortexlabs/tf-serve[-gpu]`) is based on the official Tensorflow Serving image (`tensorflow/serving`).
-Unless a different version of Tensorflow Serving is required, this image shouldn't have to be overridden, since it's only used to load the SavedModel and does not run your Predictor code.*
+*Note: for [TensorFlow Predictors](#tensorflow-predictor), two containers run together serve predictions: one which runs your Predictor code (`cortexlabs/tensorflow-predictor`), and TensorFlow Serving which loads the SavedModel (`cortexlabs/tensorflow-serving-cpu[-gpu]`).
+There's a 2nd available field `tensorflow_serving_image` that can be used to override the TensorFlow Serving image.
+The default image (`cortexlabs/tensorflow-serving-cpu[-gpu]`) is based on the official TensorFlow Serving image (`tensorflow/serving`).
+Unless a different version of TensorFlow Serving is required, this image shouldn't have to be overridden, since it's only used to load the SavedModel and does not run your Predictor code.*

 Deploy your API as usual: